s183620/Group-15/A4/README.md

 ## Business value

-The tool gives an quick overview about whether or not the building complies with simple requirements from the building regulation.
+The tool gives a quick overview about whether or not the building complies with simple requirements from the building regulation.
 The tool will be a timesaver, and the employer will quickly be able to determined if the design should be optimized or not.

 One of the disadvantages with the tool so far, is that you have to place the transition insulation in the script manually, which is a bit of a vulnerability.
 But the tool could be optimized in a company with several better programmers, and us as the projectleaders instead.